Skip over main navigation

 “A decision not to educate a child or young person in a mainstream setting against the wishes of the child’s parent or the young person should not be taken lightly.”

-If parents or young people are faced with such a decision, they need to make sure that the LA has:
+If you find you are faced with such a decision, you should make sure that your LA has:

-• identified, with concrete facts, what it is about the child/young person’s presence that would prevent the efficient education of others; and
+• identified, with concrete facts, what it is about your child or young person’s presence that would prevent the efficient education of others, and

 • considered all possible reasonable steps which might remove the problem.

-Once a school or college is named on an EHC plan, it must admit that child or young person (section 43 CAFA 2014).
+Once a school or college is named on an EHC plan, it must admit that child or young person.
+This is set out in section 43 CFA 2014.

 The courts have considered the right to a mainstream education and have concluded that it is very difficult for an LA to deny a child or young person a mainstream place when that is what they or their parents want.
-You can find past cases about this in our case law section.
+You can find past cases about this on our case law pages.

-You can find more information in the sections on choosing a school when you have an EHC plan, objecting to an LA’s proposed amendments to an EHC plan, and appealing to the SEND Tribunal.
+You can find more information on our pages about choosing a school when you have an EHC plan, objecting to an LA’s proposed amendments to an EHC plan, and appealing to the SEND Tribunal.

-For more information about duties on mainstream settings to ensure children and young people with SEN are properly supported and included in the same way as children or young people without SEN, see the section on how your nursery, school or college should help.
+For more information about duties on mainstream settings to make sure that children and young people with SEN are properly supported and included in the same way as children or young people without SEN, please see our page on how your nursery, school or college should help.

 Published: 28th March, 2018